The Christmas Charade

 Even Vanessa, Nana, and a Cute dog Couldn’t save this One

 Other than the charming Vanessa Lachey and a cute doggie, this entry in the Hallmark sweepstakes has nothing much else to recommend it.
 Big City girl comes home to her small town for Christmas with her beloved pooch that she kind of co-owned with her hunky ex-boyfriend.
-The boyfriend is the local vet, who also owns a mountain top property which is also a rescue facility.
+The boyfriend is the local vet, who also owns a mountaintop property which is also a rescue facility.
 He is also wealthy due to his invention of a revolutionary wheelchair for dogs.
 My God, this guy is fictionally perfect.
 Christopher Russell plays the boyfriend and he is so handsome he looks like he stepped out of the pages of a Vanity Fair Men’s Cologne ad.
-Unfortunately his mesmerizing looks are not matched by his acting talent.
+Unfortunately, his mesmerizing looks are not matched by his acting talent.
 His expression never changes.
 The only thing I see behind his eyes is bemusement.
 “Where am I?
 What am I doing?”
 At least in this effort.
 I’ve seen him really shine.

 The story is boring and repetitive as the dog leads the two to place after place that were milestones in their courtship in an effort to reunite them.
 Also cheering for the happy reunion is the vet’s annoying mother (let’s follow them!) and Vanessa’s Nana.
 Nana is the only other bright spot in this effort.
 I love the actress who plays her.
-She never fails impress.
+She never fails to impress.

-Rating: 2.5 out of 5.
+Rating: 5 out of 10.

 December 10, 2019